ICJ begins hearings to clarify climate change obligations – DW – 12/02/2024

 "We want the court to confirm that the conduct that has wrecked the climate is unlawful," Margaretha Wewerinke-Singh, who leads Vanuatu's legal team, told the Associated Press.

-More than a hundred countries and organisations are expected to make submissions on the topic, the highest number ever before the Hague-based court.
+"We find ourselves on the front lines of a crisis we did not create, a crisis that threatens our very existence," Ralph Regenvanu, Vanuatu's special envoy for climate change and the environment, told the court as proceedings got underway.

-The hearings come a week after COP29 where wealthy nations agreed to provide $300 billion per year in climate finance for developing nations — an outcome critics slammed as inadequate.
+The hearings came a week after COP29, when wealthy nations agreed to provide $300 billion per year in climate finance for developing nations — an outcome critics slammed as inadequate.

 The hearings will continue until December 13.
 The court's opinion is expected to be delivered in 2025.